chulleyboy/19--PWAS-Text-Editor/README.md

 ## Description

-This is the senction 19 challenge which features a PWA aplication for creating notes.
+This is the section 19 challenge which features a PWA aplication for creating notes.

 ## Image